knative-extensions/eventing-rabbitmq/samples/retry-configuration/README.md

 ## Overview

-What this demo shows is how the Dead Letter Queue works with the RabbitMQ using a very simple example.
-It demonstrates how failed events get sent to Dead Letter Sink while successfully processed events do not.
+What this demo shows is how the Retries configuration works with the RabbitMQ using a very simple example.
+It demonstrates how failed events get retried before been sent to Dead Letter Sink while successfully processed events do not.

 ## Components